All You NEED to Know About The Moraine Lake Shuttle (2023)

 Hiking between Moraine Lake and Lake Louise

-Besides taking a taxi, booking a tour, or taking the Roam Transit there are a few other options to get to Moraine Lake.
+Besides booking a tour or taking the Roam Transit, there are a few other options to get to Moraine Lake.
 Visitors can hike the Highline Trail, the Paradise Valley Trail, or walk the Moraine Lake Rd (not recommended).
+These are long hikes are should only be attempted by experienced hikers.

 It’s also possible to bike Moraine Lake Rd, which is one of the best things to do around Moraine Lake.
-The road is 14 km all uphill from the Samson Mall to Moraine Lake.
-Cyclists will encounter bus traffic on a narrow road with no shoulders, but it is still a fantastic bike ride.
+The road is 14 km – all uphill – from the Samson Mall to Moraine Lake.
+Cyclists will encounter bus traffic on a narrow road with no shoulders, so we recommend starting early.
+It is a fantastic bike ride.
 If you are an experienced mountain biker, it’s also possible to bike the Highline Trail to Moraine Lake.

 Book a Stay at the Moraine Lake Lodge